Amaretto Cheesecake is an almond lover’s delight. This sweet, rich cheesecake has a lovely almond flavor, and the topping really makes it special.

 In all these years of baking and blogging, I’ve learned that it’s best not to throw out too many superlatives about a recipe.
 Taste is subjective, so my “best ever” may not be someone else’s.
 But I just can’t help but say that this wonderful Amaretto Cheesecake is, at the very least, the best cheesecake I’ve had in a long, long time.

 It’s a fairly simple cheesecake, really.
 I used my basic cheesecake recipe but with the addition of Amaretto, which is an almond-flavored liqueur.
 That bit of flavor from the liqueur is fantastic!
-Then, there’s the topping and a little garnishing of toasted almonds to make it extraordinary.
+Then, there’s the topping to add a sweet and slightly tart flavor.
+To top it off, add a little garnishing of toasted almonds to make it extraordinary.

 I love when simple recipes result in something impressive.
-This is such a beautiful dessert that’s absolutely delicious, yet it mixes quickly and simply.
+This Amaretto Cheesecake with its sour cream topping is such a beautiful dessert that’s absolutely delicious, yet it mixes quickly and simply.
 If you’re looking to impress your guests with a gorgeous, irresistible dessert that won’t have you exhausted once it’s in the oven, this one definitely fits the bill!